 And Do it Behind VANISHD

 The idea is to browse the web without others seeing what you are up to.
-Regain your office privacy by using VANISHD to cover your original browsing window behind a disguise.
+Regain your office privacy by using [NO LONGER WORKS] VANISHD to cover your original browsing window behind a disguise.
 The covering “˜disguise’ is another webpage (or any of the MS Office apps) that for all intents and purposes is harmless.
 Like your company homepage or a presentation you are working on.
 The neat trick is that you can use a smaller viewing window to see what’s on the hidden window by dragging it over the covering window.
-Watch the demo video below or read more about it in our directory.
+Watch the demo video below.

 Tweet Away To Glory At Work